CloudClub-uoft/cloud-club-website/README.md

 - run `git pull` to update your local branch (this is like "refreshing" your Google Docs to get changes from your teammates)
 - run `git checkout -b <branch-name>` to create a new branch and move to that branch
   -  `<branch-name>` should be your name, a verb describing the type of change, and what you're changing, something like `wu_patch_edit_posts`
--  now run `git branch` again to verify you are at this new branch
+-  now run `git branch` again to verify you are at this new branch. **Important**: you must be at your own branch, not staging, before you make changes
--  make changes
+-  make changes.
+Don't forget to save!
 -  when you are ready to "submit" these changes, do the following:
    -  run `git status` to check the files you've changed.
 The files you modified should all be in red
    -  run `git add <file1> <file2> <file3> ...` to stage the files you've changed for commit.
 Tip: simply copy the files you see from the previous step
+     -  if you wish to stage **all** the files you've changed for commit, run `git add .`.
+Be sure you're not doing this blindly as you may include unintended files in the commit.
+   -  run `git status` again to make sure only the intended files have been staged for commit (turned green).
-   -  run `git commit -m "<your message>"` to commit these files
+   -  run `git commit -m "<your message>"` to commit these files.
+The message you write should be a one-sentence description of your change.
    -  run `git push` to push the changes to the remote.
-If you get an error, simply follow the instructions and specify an upstream branch
+If you get an error, simply follow the instructions and specify an upstream branch (`git push --set-upstream origin ....`)
    -  navigate to https://github.com/CloudClub-uoft/cloud-club-website and create a Pull Request

+### Other Useful git Commands
+- `git diff` to see how your local changes compare to the original version of the website
+- `git log` to get the list of previous commits (both by you and other developers) in reverse chronological order
+- `git rebase origin/staging` to fast-forward your local branch to stay up to date with the remote branch
+    - analogy: you make a copy of a Word Doc to make changes locally, this is copied from a shared Google Drive with your team - this is analogous to you running `git checkout -b <branch-name>` to make changes locally in another branch.
+Before you submit these changes, perhaps your peers also made more changes and uploaded the more updated version to Google Drive.
+In this case you will wish to first incorporate their changes in your local Word Doc - this is analogous to running `git rebase origin/staging`
+    - tip: you can run `git log` after you rebase to see what new chnages you have pulled in from your teammates

 ## Frontend Testing

 The Selenium framework for Python is required for frontend testing.
 During tests a properly configured MySQL instance should be accessible by the website server.